-Staff has identified the following physical and regulatory characteristics of the land which are relevant to consideration of a Zoning Atlas Amendment:
+Staff identified the following physical and regulatory characteristics of the land which are relevant to a Zoning Atlas Amendment:

-- The site consists of a 0.70-acre site that is currently vacant.
-The former Pine Knolls Community Center was removed from the site in 2021. - The subject site fronts on Johnson Street, a local street. - The property is located in the Pine Knolls Neighborhood Conservation District (CD-2). - The properties to the north, west, and east are zoned Residential-3 (R-3) and consist of single-family dwellings. - Property to the south is zoned Office/Institutional-1 (OI-1) and contains the Chapel Hill-Carrboro City Schools Administrative Offices known as the Lincoln Center. - There is no Resource Conservation District or floodplain on the site, which contains approximately 3,300 sq. ft. of slopes with over 10 percent grade.
+- The is 0.70-acres and is vacant.
+The former Pine Knolls Community Center was removed from the site in 2021. - The site fronts on Johnson Street, a local street. - The property is in the Pine Knolls Neighborhood Conservation District (CD-2). - The properties to the north, west, and east are zoned Residential-3 (R-3), with single-family dwellings. - Property to the south is zoned Office/Institutional-1 (OI-1) and contains the Chapel Hill-Carrboro City Schools Administrative Offices known as the Lincoln Center. - There is no Resource Conservation District or floodplain on the site, which contains approximately 3,300 sq. ft. of slopes with over 10 percent grade.